Become a Juno Lawyer

 “Flexibility in a role, both in hours and not feeling ‘locked in’ to a particular position.”

-“The freedom to choose when and for whom I wanted to work, and the balance that provided.
+“The freedom to choose when I want to work, and the balance that provides.
 Also, the variety of the roles.”

 “Independence.
 Flexible working.
 Autonomy.”